 9.1.
 At the request of the Data Controller, the Data Processor shall promptly provide all information deemed reasonably necessary for the Data Controller to comply with its obligations under applicable law.

-9.2 The Data Controller has the right to perform an audit of the Data Processor in order to determine to what extent the Data Processor complies with the provisions of the Data Processing Addendum.
+9.2 The Data Controller has the right to perform an audit of the Data Processor in order to determine to what extent the Data Processor complies with the provisions of the Data Processing Agreement.
 Such audit will be performed by an independent third party and will take place at a time defined by both parties together, at the latest two months after the initial request of the Data Controller.
 The Data Processor shall provide the auditor access – on request of the auditor – to the facilities, personnel, policies and documents that are reasonably necessary for the purpose of the audit.

 9.3.
 The costs of the audit will be borne by the Controller.

 Unless retention is required by applicable law, the Data Processor shall, at the discretion of the Data Controller, destroy the Personal Data or return it to the Data Controller upon expiration of this Data Processing Agreement.
 Data Processor shall simultaneously destroy all existing copies of the Personal Data.
 In such event, the Data Processor shall ensure that all engaged sub-processors cooperate to return and/or destroy the Personal Data.